-- Only one driveway is permitted for each lot.
-Other than for access to double garages on rear laneways, the driveway for dress circle, traditional, premium courtyard or villa (single garage) lots is to be no wider than 4 metres at the boundary of the lot and for courtyard and premium villa lots is to be no wider than 5 metres at the lot boundary. - .2 At least 0.75 metres of screen planting or turf along the property frontage between driveways and side boundaries is encouraged in order to avoid driveways being immediately adjacent to one another. - .3 Driveways are to be paved for their full width (ie. "car tracks" are not permitted). - .4 Acceptable finishes for driveways are: - coloured concrete or clay pavers; - exposed aggregate or brushed coloured concrete finish; or - stencilled or stamped concrete.
+- Only one driveway is permitted for each lot with the exception of duplex dwelling lots which accommodate two dwelling units with separate driveways.
+Other than for access to double garages on rear laneways, the driveway for dress circle, traditional, premium courtyard, villa (single garage) or duplex dwelling (one driveway per dwelling unit) lots is to be no wider than 4 metres at the boundary of the lot and for courtyard and premium villa lots is to be no wider than 5 metres at the lot boundary. - .2 At least 0.75 metres of screen planting or turf along the property frontage between driveways and side boundaries is encouraged in order to avoid driveways being immediately adjacent to one another. - .3 Driveways are to be paved for their full width (ie. "car tracks" are not permitted). - .4 Acceptable finishes for driveways are: - (i) coloured concrete or clay pavers; - (ii) exposed aggregate or brushed coloured concrete finish; or - (iii) stencilled or stamped concrete.